GeraldR63/AstroNavi/README.md

 # AstroNavi
 README

+Version History Log:

+Date      Time     Author Comment
+20230220  16:53    RN     Latest release uploaded.
+Some fixes related to character size to support as much as possible devices.

 MOST RECENT VERSION WILL BE FOUND IN THE MASTER BRANCH!
 The MAIN branch will be updated by me only after major changes.

 This is a simple AstroNavigation utility.